sirgrimorum/automenu/README.md

 ``` bash
 $ composer require sirgrimorum/automenu
 ```
- Then publish de configuration files for the auto generated menus
+ Then publish de configuration files for the auto generated menus:

 First the configuration file (general configuration for a menu)
 ``` bash